 If you plan to take up residence in Switzerland after marrying or registering a partnership, bear in mind that your foreign spouse or partner will need a residence permit and may require an entry visa.
 Please consult the Visa – Entry to and Residence in Switzerland section regarding an application to enter Switzerland for the purpose of family reunification. ist die Rubrik Visa – Einreise und Aufenthalt in der Schweiz – zu beachten.

-Kuwaiti or Bahraini citizens need a visa to go to Switzerland.
+Kuwaiti citizens need a visa to go to Switzerland.
 The application for a visa to get married in Switzerland or to take up residency after the wedding must be made through this Embassy.
 It will take 2 to 3 months to be processed by the police for foreigners in Switzerland.
 If you decide to get married in Switzerland, you can apply for the visa at the same time as you come to the Embassy to sign the Gesuch um Vorbereitung der Eheschliessung / Demande en vue du mariage.

 If you are registered with a Swiss representation and have married or entered into a registered partnership in Switzerland you will need to report your change in civil status to the representation concerned so that the register of the Swiss Abroad can be updated.
 This will require submission of the following documents (as hard copy or in electronic form):